 Elizabeth Treffry is now the figurehead of the Women in Cornwall and the Isles of Scilly Collection which is held by the Hypatia Trust.
-When the collection was formally launched in 1996 (by her only living descendant David Treffry), Hypatia was looking for a female figure to create a strong image and inspiration for the collection.
+When the collection was formally launched in 1996 by her then direct living descendant David Treffry, Hypatia was looking for a female figure to create a strong image and inspiration for the collection.
 Elizabeth Treffry seemed to sum up everything that is good about women and the Cornish spirit.

 The collection is currently based in Penzance, West Cornwall and is in the process of being professionally curated and catalogued.
 It comprises over 3000 books and archives documenting women's lives, work and achievements, including those who have shaped the Duchy's character and reputation.
 We are actively fundraising to ensure the collection becomes an essential part of Cornish and Scillonian heritage and move it to a new publicly-accessible home.